janritter/docker-phpunit-php7/README.md

 ## Building Additions Yourself

-If you want to add Postgres or ODBC or another PHP extension to the mix, simply clone this repository and add the additions into any of the `Dockerfile`'s and then build them (for example: `docker build php7.1-phpunit6`).
+If you want to add ODBC or another PHP extension to the mix, simply clone this repository and add the additions into any of the `Dockerfile`'s and then build them (for example: `docker build php7.1-phpunit6`).

 If you'd like to see this enable a basic extension, feel free to submit an issue.